Man1343/animal-rescue/README.md

 # animal-rescue
-This is a React JS , Node JS project
+This is a React JS, Node JS + Express JS project